Arctic gas project backs political strategy as Russia turns east

 Voronkin noted that French energy group Total and China National Petroleum Corp each have 20 percent stakes in Yamal LNG.
 “Foreign investors put up money here - why would they want to lose it?” he asked.

 Putin has hailed the Yamal LNG project and wants no expense spared.
-Russia now has just one LNG plant, controlled by state-run top gas producer Gazprom, on the Pacific island of Sakhalin with an annual capacity of 10 million metric tons.
+Russia now has just one LNG plant, controlled by state-run top gas producer Gazprom, on the Pacific island of Sakhalin with an annual capacity of 10 million tonnes.

 The head of state-owned energy company Rosneft, Igor Sechin, visited Asia last month and deputy prime minister Arkady Dvorkovich was quoted this week as saying from Beijing that talks on a gas deal with China had made some progress.